fortio/website/index.md

 Fortio is a fast, small (3Mb docker image, minimal dependencies), reusable, embeddable go library as well as a command line tool and server process, the server includes a simple web UI and graphical representation of the results (both a single latency graph and a multiple results comparative min, max, avg, qps and percentiles graphs).

+Fortio also includes a set of server side features (similar to httpbin) to help debugging and testing: request echo back including headers, adding latency or error codes with a probability distribution, tcp proxying, GRPC echo/health in addition to http, etc...

-Fortio is quite mature and very stable with no known major bugs (lots of possible improvements if you want to contribute though!), and when bugs are found they are fixed quickly, so after 1 year of development and 42 incremental releases, I'm proud to announce we just reached 1.0 !
+Fortio is quite mature and very stable with no known major bugs (lots of possible improvements if you want to contribute though!), and when bugs are found they are fixed quickly, so after 1 year of development and 42 incremental releases, we reached 1.0 in June 2018.

-See <a href="https://github.com/istio/fortio/#fortio">github.com/istio/fortio</a> for more information about fortio.
+See <a href="https://github.com/fortio/fortio/#fortio">github.com/fortio/fortio</a> for more information about fortio.

 <!-- for the sound file link above -->
 <iframe name="soundframe" style="width:0; height:0; border:0; border:none"></iframe>